-10. As rightly pointed out by the learned Counsel for the Applicant that the Circular issued by Spl.
-I.G.
-(Estt.) dated 21.10.2010 as well as Circular dated 04.11.2016 issued by the same authority is in consistent to the defence now raised by the Respondents.
-Here, material to note that by these Circulars, the Special Inspector General of Police directed the Department to consider last drawn pay of retiring PSI to whom temporary promotion on the post of PSI has been granted.
+9. Indeed, in this behalf, Circular issued by Special D.I.G. dated 21st October, 2010 as well as Circular dated 04.11.2016 issued by same authority is inconsistent to the defence now raised by the Respondents.
+By these Circulars, the Special Inspector General of Police directed the Department to consider last drawn pay of retiring PSI to whom temporary promotion on the post of PSI has been granted.
 Here, it would be useful to reproduce the text of Circular which is as follows :

-11. Thus, it appears that, despite the acknowledgment of right of the Applicants to get pensionary benefits on the basis of last drawn pay in the rank of PSI and direction to that effect by Special Inspector General of Police, the Applicants have been deprived of from getting the pension on last drawn pay of promotional post.
+10. Thus, it appears that, despite the acknowledgment of right of the Applicants to get pensionary benefits on the basis of last drawn pay in the rank of PSI and direction to that effect by Special Inspector General of Police, the